remialvado/RiakBundle/README.md

 In the same spirit, each time a Bucket is added to a Cluster, an event named "riak.bucket.add" is thrown to the EventDispatcher.
 This ```\Symfony\Component\EventDispatcher\GenericEvent``` contains the newly created bucket that you can manipulate the way you want.
 For closer details, you can have a look at [this example](https://gist.github.com/4363553).

-### Symfony2 Session Storage Handler
+### Symfony2.1 Session Storage Handler

 The default session storage of Symfony2 uses files to store session information.
-To use Riak buckets, you need to change the storage-id in your configuration:
+To use Riak buckets, you need to change the handler-id in your application configuration:

 ```xml
     <framework:config>